-Mark Gnapp enters his third season as the head coach of the girls' varsity basketball team.
+Mark Gnapp enters his fourth season as the head coach of the girls' varsity basketball team.

-In his first two seasons, the Knights have posted their best divisional records in years, while regularly defeating elite competition and being ranked in the Top-20 in the state.
+In his first three seasons, the Knights have posted their best divisional records in years, while regularly defeating elite competition and being ranked in the Top-20 in the state.

 He has been the head girls' basketball coach for multiple teams in the Morris County area and has worked as the Amateur Athletic Union (AAU) director and manager of Hoop Heaven Bridgewater, a specialty basketball training facility, since 2006.

 During his coaching tenure, he has been a part of two conference championships, one Morris County Championship, two state sectional championships, one overall group New Jersey State Championship and one Tournament of Champions appearance.
 In total, he has accumulated 309 wins.

 Gnapp has coached and trained numerous collegiate Division I and professional players and co-directed the Future Basketball Stars Program of South Plainfield.
 He earned the Star Ledger's honor of Coach of the Year in 2008 and was also selected as the coach for the North/South All-Star Game from 2015-17.